-- Agency cultures at the state level.
+- Day-to-day operations at the state level.
+State employees are familiar with the personnel systems of their own agency; any new agency could have different ones, creating work for agency staff as they navigate those differences.
+This can include information technology, payroll, accounting practices, budgeting systems, and more.
+Union work rules are likely to have an important impact on this work. - Agency cultures at the state level.
 RIDE has a culture that is different than that of DHS; other agencies have different cultures still.
-Helping staff from one agency transition to the culture of another or creating a new culture from units of multiple sending agencies is a body of work in itself, and requires time, managerial skill, and a focused plan.20 - Engagement with the early childhood field.
+Helping staff from one agency transition to the culture of another or creating a new culture from units of multiple sending agencies is a body of work in itself, and requires time, managerial skill, and a focused plan. - Engagement with the early childhood field.
 While the state staff involved in a transition will be disrupted, so too will the outside constituencies with which they work.
 The state will need a plan for managing those relationships during the process of change, and should engage the entire early childhood field in developing that plan.